-- 1) Looked after children or children who were previously looked after (see definition i) - 2) Children or families with an exceptional medical and/or social need (see definition ii).
+1) Looked after children or children who were previously looked after (see definition i)

+- 2) Children or families with an exceptional medical and/or social need (see definition ii).
 Each application must include supporting evidence from an independent professional such as a doctor and/or consultant for medical needs or a social worker, health visitor, housing officer, the police or probation officer for social needs.
-This evidence must confirm the child or family's medical or social need and why that need(s) makes it essential that the child attends Brighstone Church of England School rather than any other.
-Applicants will only be considered under this criterion if on the application form (online or paper) they have ticked the appropriate box explicitly indicating that they wish for their application to be considered under medical / social need and supporting evidence is submitted with the application. - 3) Children living in the catchment area (see definition iii) of Brighstone Church of England Primary School who at the time of application have a sibling (see definition iv) on the roll of the school who will still be on the roll at the time of admission. - 4) Children living in the catchment area of Brighstone Church of England Primary School - 5) Children living out of the catchment area who at the time of application have a sibling (see definition iv) on the roll of the school who will still be on the roll at the time of admission.
-(Where a sibling was allocated a place at the school in the normal admission round in a previous year because the child was displaced (see definition v) from the catchment school for their address, the application will be considered under criteria 3 above, subject to the siblings still living in the catchment area for the school from which they were displaced.) - 6) Children of staff (see definition vii) who have a) been employed at Brighstone Church of England Primary School for two or more years at the time at which the application for admission to the school is made, or b) have been recruited to fill a vacant post for which there is a demonstrable skills shortage. - 7) Children living out of catchment area of Brighstone Church of England Primary School
+This evidence must confirm the child or family's medical or social need and why that need(s) makes it essential that the child attends Brighstone Church of England Aided Primary School rather than any other.
+Applicants will only be considered under this criterion if on the application form (online or paper) they have ticked the appropriate box explicitly indicating that they wish for their application to be considered under medical / social need and supporting evidence is submitted with the application. - 3) Children living in the catchment area (see definition iii) of Brighstone Church of England Aided Primary School who at the time of application have a sibling (see definition iv) on the roll of the school who will still be on the roll at the time of admission. - 4) Children living in the catchment area of Brighstone Church of England Aided Primary School. - 5) Children living out of the catchment area who at the time of application have a sibling (see definition iv) on the roll of the school who will still be on the roll at the time of admission.
+(Where a sibling was allocated a place at the school in the normal admission round in a previous year because the child was displaced (see definition v) from the catchment school for their address, the application will be considered under criteria 3 above, subject to the siblings still living in the catchment area for the school from which they were displaced.) - 6) Children living out of catchment area of Brighstone Church of England Aided Primary School.